PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 1. Make sure you added AmazonElasticFileSystemFullAccess policy in your group.

-1. Create the Elastic File System in AWS console, and attach the Kubernetes VPC with it.
+1. Create the Elastic File System in AWS console, and attach the new VPC with it.
 <img src="create_efs.png" width="800">